-Vishnu Mudra is one of the most iconic hand gestures used in yoga breathing techniques like Nadi Shodhana (Alternate Nostril Breathing).
+Vishnu Mudra is one of the most iconic hand gestures used in yoga breathing techniques like Alternate Nostril Breathing.
 In this post, we explain the meaning, steps, and benefits of using this mudra in pranayama.

-Vishnu mudra is the first yogic hand gesture that a pranayama student will run into.
-You've probably seen it being used in Nadi Shodhana without knowing what it is called.
+Vishnu mudra is the first yoga hand gesture a pranayama student will encounter.
+You've probably seen it Nadi Shodhana without knowing what it is called.
 This peculiar hand configuration is a yoga mudra that goes by the name of Vishnu Mudra.

-It is used in breathing techniques where one or both nostrils are blocked.
-This can be single nostril yoga breathing such as Chandra or Surya Bhedana (Sun / Moon Breathing) or Nadi Shodhana (Alternate Nostril Breathing).
-We will get into those details in a later section.
+Vishnu mudra is used in breathing techniques where one or both nostrils are blocked.
+It can be single nostril yoga breathing such as Chandra or Surya Bhedana (Sun / Moon Breathing) or Nadi Shodhana (Alternate Nostril Breathing).
+We'll get to those details later.

 Etymology - The Mudra of Vishnu